-Day 7, Fri.
-Cockpit Country.
+Day 7, Cockpit Country.
 Plain Pigeon is poorly named and a difficult-to-encounter regional specialty.
 We will head out early to catch a flight of these subtle beauties leaving a roost site.
 Then it is off to Cockpit Country, which is rich with both endemic parrots, Jamaican Crow, Crested Quail-Dove, Jamaican Elaenia, Rufous-tailed Flycatcher, and numerous wood warblers.
 After our walk in Stewart Town, we will return toward Montego Bay for lunch on the coast, just shy of the city.
 A few stops along the shore might add a plover, sandpiper or tern.
 We will say our goodbyes to our fantastic local guide and driver and wrap things up over a scrumptious dinner right at our lovely hotel.
 The tour concludes this night.
 Night at Mynt Retreat in Montego Bay.

-Day 8, Sat.
-Depart for Home.
-A delightful complimentary breakfast is yours to enjoy at the hotel.
-The rooftop deck is a great birding spot in the morning.
-Plan your flight home whenever it is convenient for you.
-We will arrange a shuttle for you to Sangster International Airport, which is only five minutes away.
+Day 8, Depart for Home.
+After a delightful breakfast at the hotel (the rooftop deck is a great birding spot in the morning), a shuttle to Sangster International Airport (MBJ), which is just five minutes away, will be arranged.
+Please plan your departure flight at your convenience on this day.

-About Your Guides
+About Your Guide